Ashik

+Etymology

-The word ashiq (عاشق, meaning "in love" or "lovelorn") is the nominative form of a noun derived from the word ishq (عشق, "love"), which in turn may be related to the Avestan iš- ("to wish, desire, seek").
+The word ashiq (عاشق, meaning "in love" or "lovelorn") is the nominative form of a noun derived from the word ishq (عشق, "love").
 The term is synonymous with ozan in Turkish and Azerbaijani, which it superseded during the fifteenth to sixteenth centuries.
 Other alternatives include saz şair (meaning "saz poet") and halk şair ("folk poet").
-In Armenian, the term gusan, which referred to creative and performing artists in public theaters of Parthia and ancient and medieval Armenia, is often used as a synonym.
+In Armenian, the term gusan, which referred to creative and performing artists in public theaters of Parthia and ancient as well as medieval Armenia, is often used as a synonym.

 History

-The ashik tradition in Turkic cultures of Anatolia, Azerbaijan and Iran has its origin in the Shamanistic beliefs of ancient Turkic peoples.
-The ancient ashiks were called by various names such as bakshy/bakhshi/Baxşı, dede (dədə), and uzan or ozan.
-Among their various roles, they played a major part in perpetuation of oral tradition, promotion of communal value system and traditional culture of their people.
-These wandering bards or troubadours are part of current rural and folk culture of Azerbaijan, and Iranian Azerbaijan, Turkey, the Turkmen Sahra (Iran) and Turkmenistan, where they are called bakshy.
-Thus, ashik, in traditional sense, may be defined as travelling bards who sang and played saz, an eight or ten string plucking instrument in the form of a long-necked lute.
+The ashik tradition among Turkic peoples of Anatolia, Azerbaijan, and Iran has its origin in pre-Islamic shamanism.
+The ancient ashiks were called by various names such as bakshy (bakhshi, baxşı), dede (dədə), and uzan or ozan.
+Among their various roles, they played a major part in the perpetuation of the oral tradition, promotion of the communal value system and traditional culture of their people.
+These wandering bards or troubadours are part of the current rural and folk culture of Azerbaijan, Iranian Azerbaijan, Turkey, the Turkmen Sahra (Iran) and Turkmenistan.
+Thus, traditionally, ashik may be defined as travelling bards who sang and played the saz, an eight- or ten-string plucked instrument in the form of a long-necked bağlama.

-Judging based on the Turkic epic Dede Korkut, the roots of ashiks can be traced back to at least the 7th century, during the heroic age of the Oghuz Turks.
-This nomadic tribe journeyed westwards through Central Asia from the 9th century onward and settled in present Turkey, Azerbaijan Republic and North-west areas of Iran.
-Naturally, their music was evolved in the course of the grand migration and ensuing feuds with the original inhabitants the acquired lands.
-An important component of this cultural evolution was that the Turks embraced Islam within a short time and of their own free will.
-Muslim Turk dervishes, desiring to spread the religion among their brothers who had not yet entered the Islamic fold, moved among the nomadic Turks.
-They choose the folk language and its associate musical form as an appropriate medium for effective transmission of their message.
-Thus, ashik literature developed alongside mystical literature and was refined starting since the time of Turkic Sufi Khoja Akhmet Yassawi in early twelfth century.
+Judging based on the Book of Dede Korkut, the roots of ashiks can be traced back to at least the 7th century, during the heroic age of the Oghuz Turks.
+This nomadic tribe journeyed westwards through Central Asia from the 9th century onward and settled in what is now Turkey, Azerbaijan, and the northwestern areas of Iran.
+Their music evolved during their migration and ensuing feuds with the original inhabitants of the acquired lands.
+An important component of this cultural evolution was when the Turks embraced Islam.
+Dervishes, desiring to spread the religion among their brothers who had not yet entered the Islamic fold, moved among the nomadic Turks.
+They chose the folk language and its associated musical form as an appropriate medium to transmit their messages.
+Ashik literature developed alongside Qalandar and Sufi culture and was refined since the time of Ahmad Yasawi in the early twelfth century.